 Which is exactly why the Washington Mystics traded for Delle Donne during the offseason.

 In what has already become a trade of WNBA legend, the Mystics sent center Stefanie Dolson, guard/forward Kahleah Copper and the No. 2 overall pick in the 2017 WNBA Draft to the Sky in exchange for Delle Donne and her talents.

-Delle Donne had mad it perfectly clear she had no intention of suiting up for the Sky anymore, wanting to play closer to home and willing to sit an entire season to force a trade and make it happen.
+Delle Donne had made it perfectly clear she had no intention of playing for the Sky anymore, wanting to play closer to home and willing to sit an entire season to force a trade and make it happen.
 With their backs against the wall, the Sky did the deal and sent her to Washington.